h0r0m4n/h0r0m4n.github.com/work/2018/ubi-banca-digital-workspace.md

 ---
 title: Digital Workspace
-description: UBI Banca is an Italian banking group, the fifth largest in Italy by number of branches.
-I leaded the creation of the new portal and Design System used by more than 20.000 employees.
+description: UBI Banca is an Italian banking group, the fifth largest in Italy by a number of branches.
+I led the creation of the new portal and Design System used by more than 20.000 employees.
 client: UBI Banca
 skills:
   - Design System